A6: Main page

 If your performance subsequently becomes unsatisfactory when judged against the expectations for your higher grade, you may become subject to the Research Council Capability Policy.
 Ultimately, if your performance remains unsatisfactory, your Personal Promotion status can be removed, and your Band may return to the lower level.

-The role and make-up of the Personal Promotion Board is given in appendix A6.8.
+The role and make-up of the Personal Promotion Board is given in appendix A6.7.

 The role of the Individual Excellence Board is to consider promotions to science roles at band G and above, ensuring maintenance of high standards across BBSRC and consistency across BBSRC.

-The IEB will report its findings annually in a joint report with the outcomes of the PPB, to the Chief Executive of BBSRC and Institute Directors.
+The outcomes from the IEB will be shared with the PPB.
+The IEB will report its findings annually in a joint report with the outcomes of the PPB to the Chief Executive of BBSRC and Institute Directors.

-The constitution and terms of reference for the IEB are set out in appendix A6.5.
+The constitution and terms of reference for the IEB are set out in appendix A6.4.

-A flowchart of the whole process for the Personal Promotion scheme with the time scales for each stage is given in appendix A6.9.
+A flowchart of the whole process for the Personal Promotion scheme with the timescales is given in appendix A6.8.